AleksanderCehovin/interceptor/README.md

 - Datacollection seems to be done in a separate thread.
-The GUI manages to process ZMQ updates from a pipeline of up to around 1kHz in tests, bit it is clearly a bit overloaded. at some point one should make the reception better, either by batching data to decrease the interrupt frequency on the GUI side, or somehow increase capacity on the GUI side.
+The GUI manages to process ZMQ updates from a pipeline of up to around 1kHz in tests, bit it is clearly a bit overloaded.
+  At some point one should make the reception better, either by batching data to decrease the interrupt frequency on the GUI side, or somehow increase capacity on the GUI side.
-  Not sure if more threads will work here due to the Python GIL lock, maybe a multi-process route is needed.
+  Not sure if more GUI threads will work here due to the Python GIL lock, maybe a multi-process route is needed.
 If this second route is tried, we will no longer have a common address space, so data will have to be shuffled between processes with queueus?
-Is there already some support for this in the wxwidgets library?.
+Is there already some support for this in the wxwidgets library?
 For now, this is not a problem, but will have to be sorted out when moving above 1 kHz frequencies.
 Maybe just batching data on the pipeline side is the best solution.
 Doing it on the GUI side will implement logic more easily implemented upstream.